gnodwell/Guelph-Course-Selection-Manager/README.md

-# W22_CIS3760_Team4 - Sprint 4
+# W22_CIS3760_Team4 - Sprint 5

 <!-- ABOUT SECTION -->
 ## About

-Sprint 4 tasked us with adding support for another University's course catalog to our project.
-We decided to go with the University of Waterloos course database.
+Sprint 5 involves setting up a web application using NGINX, React, Bootstrap, Flask and jQuery.

 ### Prerequisites